 The Hague Code of Conduct against Ballistic Missile Proliferation (HCOC) is the result of efforts of the international community to internationally regulate the area of ballistic missiles capable of carrying weapons of mass destruction.
-The HCOC is the only multilateral transparency and confidence building instrument concerning the spread of ballistic missiles.
+Along with the MTCR, the HCOC is the only multilateral transparency and confidence building instrument concerning the spread of ballistic missiles.

 By subscribing to the HCoC, members voluntarily commit themselves politically to provide pre-launch notifications (PLNs) on ballistic missile and space-launch vehicle launches (SLVs) and test flights.
 Subscribing States also commit themselves to submit an annual declaration (AD) of their country’s policies on ballistic missiles and space-launch vehicles.

 Since the entry into force of the HCoC in November 2002, annual Regular Meetings of Subscribing States to the HCOC (annual conferences) are held in Vienna.
-The 12th Regular Meeting of Subscribing States of the HCOC took place from 30 May to 31 May 2013 under the chairmanship of Japan.
-The 13th Regular Meeting is scheduled from 29 May to 30 May 2014 under the chairmanship of Peru.
+The 18th Regular Meeting took place from 3 to 4 June 2019 under the chairmanship of Norway.
+The 19th Regular Meeting took place on 12 October 2020 under the chairmanship of Switzerland.

 Source: Austrian Foreign Ministry